web-archive-group/Canadian-Political-Data/README.md

 # Canadian-Political-Data
-This is storing material generated on Archive-It WAT Files, 2005-2015
+This repository is designed to store material generated on Archive-It WAT Files, 2005-2015.
+Mostly done in collaboration with Jimmy Lin and Jeremy Wiebe (active development on a private repository, figures and scripts shared here).